Chiefs fan with Mahomes tattoo on chest seeks autograph to match - NewsBreak

 Covered in ice, the Northland Fountain looks like a polar bear enclosure.
 It’s lone resident: 27-year-old Will Moran.

 “[I’m a] big Chiefs fan, a big Patrick Mahomes fan.
-Ride or die,” Moran said.Records that could be broken in the Chiefs-Bills playoff rematch
+Ride or die,” Moran said.Artist creates custom Chiefs band helmet for toddler with plagiocephaly

 He got a Mahomes tattoo the week before the first playoff game during the season the Chiefs won the Super Bowl.